By David Milliken

 "If recovery were to falter, if additional stimulus were to be required, we would consider whether to provide additional stimulus."

-Earlier this week, British Chancellor George Osborne said Britain was turning a corner after struggling to recover from the financial crisis and praised the guidance policy, which he had urged the Bank to consider earlier this year.
+Earlier this week, British finance minister George Osborne said Britain was turning a corner after struggling to recover from the financial crisis and praised the guidance policy, which he had urged the BoE to consider earlier this year.